sclevine/yj/README.md

           -ct     = HCL to TOML
           -cj, -c = HCL to JSON
           -cc     = HCL to HCL
--n     Do not covert inf, -inf, and NaN to/from strings (YAML in/out only) -e     Escape HTML (JSON out only)
+-n     Do not covert inf, -inf, and NaN to/from strings (YAML or TOML only) -e     Escape HTML (JSON out only)
 -i     Indent output (JSON or TOML out only)
 -k     Attempt to parse keys as objects or numbers types (YAML out only) -h     Show this help message
+-v     Show version
 ```